 For help, we turn—as we we often do--to Jay Heinrich and our favorite book on rhetoric.
 Heinrich doesn’t distinguish and brings it all together under the heading “The Yoda Technique.”

-He’s more interested in the effect it has on public speaking and how it elevates simple ideas and makes them memorable.
+He’s more interested in the effect this rhetorical device has on public speaking and how it elevates simple ideas and makes them memorable.
 He writes:

 This is my favorite figure, partly because it sounds terrific…but also because it does a useful bit of persuasion.
 The chiasmus presents a mirror image of a concept, rebutting the opponent’s point by playing it backwards.
 Kennedy took a commonplace, “What’s this country done for me lately?” and reversed it for his chiasmus.
 His speech wouldn’t have been the same without it.